 Chef Nic Wood knows a thing or two about Australian lobster recipes.
-As the culinary mastermind behind one of Perth’s best new-ish restaurant, Santini Bar & Grill, as well as one of the executive chefs of QT Hotels and their new dine-at-home packs, he holds such a command over local produce that it would be foolish not to pick his brain for how to best prepare your prized lobster.
+Although the chef has now moved overseas, he was best known in Australia as the culinary mastermind behind one of Perth’s best restaurants, Santini Bar & Grill, as well as one of the executive chefs of QT Hotels and their new dine-at-home packs.
+He holds such a command over local produce that it would be foolish not to pick his brain for how to best prepare your prized lobster.
 Here, he suggests tossing it up with a good old fashioned linguine and dressing the pasta with cognac, tomato, and bottarga.

 - 30g garlic – finely sliced

 - Sea salt and cracked pepper